iliakabanov/Text-Sentiment-Prediction/README.md

 # Text-Semantic-Prediction
-In ths task we have to predict text semantic: wether phone review is positive or negative.
+In ths task we have to predict text semantic: whether phone review is positive or negative.
 Steps undertaken:
 * Cleaning datasets from wrong untyped lines, lowering words